ArcaneNibble/cnoidal/format_notes.md

 A gzip block consists of a single gzip stream.

 TODO what is striped?

+Note that it is not possible to store raw uncompressed data in this part of the file.

 After decompression, **block** data is divided into **sections** prefixed with a type byte.
 The following type bytes are valid: